shannonbeck/ACSAC2024/README.md

-# ACSAC2024
+# ACSAC2024 - Annual Computer Security Applications Conference (ACSAC)
-Digital R+R: Evaluating Wireless Power Charging Side Channels Using a Low-Cost Approach
+This repository is for digital artifacts for the paper entitled "R+R: Evaluating Wireless Power Qi Charging Side Channels Using a Low-Cost Approach."

+Descriptions of the files:
+*
+*
+*